alibaba-archive/safe-redirect/README.md

 var app = connect();
 app.use(connect.query());

+// allow redirects to fengmk2.com only
 app.use('/r', redirect({
   field: 'url',
   matchDomain: 'fengmk2.com', // also support `RegExp`: /fengmk2\.com$/
 }));

+// allow redirects to test.fengmk2.com only
 app.use('/redirect', redirect({
   field: 'url',
   matchDomain: /^test\.fengmk2\.com$/,
+}));

+// allow redirects to stdarg.com and fengmk2.com
+app.use('/r', redirect({
+  field: 'url',
+  matchDomain: [ 'fengmk2.com', 'stdarg.com' ] // also support `RegExp`: /fengmk2\.com$/
+}));

+// allow redirects to test.fengmk2.com and test.stdarg.com
+app.use('/redirect', redirect({
+  field: 'url',
+  matchDomain: [ /^test\.fengmk2\.com$/, /^test\.stdarg\.com$/ ]
+}));

+// allow redirects to fengmk2.com only and only allow absoute URI paths,
+// e.g. /some/path is okay, but some/path and /some/../path are not allowed
+app.use('/r', redirect({
+  field: 'url',
+  absolutePaths: true,
+  matchDomain: 'fengmk2.com', // also support `RegExp`: /fengmk2\.com$/
 }));

 app.listen(1984);